 Again: in the, fitness bodybuilding and weight lifting arenas this varies with opinions and research, test studies have shown that protein is essential for growth and repair.

 Sticking within the parameters of protein consumption from dietary supplement sources has worked for all weight lifters and bodybuilders over the last 60 years.

 But like anything, this is not a question of more is better.
-Excess protein does place more stress on the liver and the kidneys, forcing these organs to work overtime to filter and even excrete the waste generated by protein metabolism.
+Excess protein does place more stress on the liver and the kidneys, forcing these organs to work overtime to filter and excrete the waste generated by protein metabolism.

-Therefore, athletes usually have to ingest more water to hydrate themselves to help assist this filtration phase, athletes put on their bodies.
+Therefore, athletes usually have to ingest more water to hydrate themselves to help assist this filtration phase, that's put on the body.

 The average well-conditioned athlete that engages in anaerobic training 3 to 5 times a week can generally process 25 to 30 g of protein every 2 to 3 hours.
-This is why meals are suggested at these time intervals, to restock protein and complex carbohydrate stores in your body.
+This is why meals are suggested at these time intervals, to restock protein and complex carbohydrate stores in the body.

-If you receive man-made protein in the form of a protein shake, this usually takes approximately one hour from the time of ingestion, for the body to process and fully use most of this protein.
+Man-made protein in the form of a protein shake, usually takes approximately one hour from the time of ingestion for the body to process and fully use most of the protein.

-Part of the reason is: if you’re using a whey isolate protein drink, the isolate version is generally quite fine.
-It goes through the body quickly and metabolizes fast for nutritional recovery and repair of muscles from strenuous workouts.
+Part of the reason is: if you’re using a whey isolate protein drink, the isolate version is quite fine.
+It goes through the body quickly and metabolizes fast for nutritional recovery of muscle from strenuous workouts.

-This is why when you drink your protein in the morning and perhaps have another 15 or 20 grams of protein with your breakfast, from food sources. acts as a protein stacking method...
+This is why some weight lifters consume this type of protein earlier in the morning and have another 15 or 20 grams of protein with breakfast, from (a food source), acts as a protein stacking method...

-Meaning: as your body finishes the processing and metabolizing of the original protein shake.
-The body has now begun to break down and process the protein that was extracted from the food sources you ate after the shake.
+Meaning: as your body finishes the processing and metabolizing of the original protein shake, it now begins the break-down-process of protein consumed from the food ingested after the shake.